SUNDAY IN BARCELONA CAN BE DISAPPOINTING…

 Watch people dance Sardana

 Sardana is the traditional Catalan dance, and every Sunday it’s danced in front of the Cathedral in the Gothic Quarter at noon.
 A cobla band sets up their stage in the plaza steps, and locals arrange circles to dance hand by hand.
 Their stuff and bags are kept inside the circle for protection.
-Although it’s an easy dance, the dancers are quite proud and don’t like people messing up with the steps: make sure to practice the short and the long step before trying to join them or you’ll get some dirty looks.

 Take a walk in the park, the Ciutadella Park